 Ms. Graça Machel (Chairperson)

 Ms. Mary Robinson was a member of the Irish Parliament from 1969 to 1989 and became a member of AWEPA in the 1980s.
 She was elected the first woman President of Ireland (1990-1997) and served as United Nations High Commissioner for Human Rights (1997-2002).
-A human rights advocate, Robinson serves as President and Founder of Realizing Rights: The Ethical Globalization Initiative.
+A human rights advocate, she established the Mary Robinson Foundation – Climate Justice in Dublin.

 H.E.
 Mohamed Sahnoun, the former Ambassador of Algeria to the United Nations, to the United States and to Morocco, has served as Special Representative for the Great Lakes region of Africa since 1997.
 Sahnoun is also a member of the Special Advisory Group of the War-torn Societies Project and served as the Special Representative of the UN Secretary General on the Eritrean-Ethiopian conflict from 1999 to 2002.